SAP/flake8-tergeo/docs/checks.md

 ## FTP134
 Checks if `isinstance` is called with a tuple which can be replaced with a union type.
 For example `isinstance(foo, (str, int))` can be rewritten to `isinstance(foo, str|int)`.
-The check is only active for python 3.10 and onwards.

 ## FTP135
 Checks if `issubclass` is called with a tuple which can be replaced with a union type.
 For example `issubclass(Foo, (A, B))` can be rewritten to `issubclass(Foo, A|B)`.
-The check is only active for python 3.10 and onwards.

 ## FTP136
 Checks if `type(None)` is used within `isinstance` when called with a union type.